gaojiawei321/Mars_iono_3D_current_line/README.md

 The magnetic fields and current distribution in the Martian magnetosphere and ionosphere observed by MAVEN.

+The code to calculating the current and electric field are available at Figure 1, Figure 2, Figure 4, For calculating the conductivity, see jisuan_mars_150km_MSO.m
 ##
 ---
 If you want to repeat the following figures, run Matlab Script in /Figure/.